Letter C - Paganism - followed by Letter D, on "Why there is Evil".

 Consider that, for example, In Spain, Italy and Portugal of the mid-16th century to the end of the 18th century, there were 12,000 prosecutions against alleged female and male witches; only 36 people in these thousands of trials, were subjected to capital punishment.

-Stories of witch hunt are greatly exagerated.
+Stories of witch hunt are greatly exaggerated.

-What really matters however, is that atheists and witches and Satanists that attack the Catholic church in regard to supposed oppression of witches, do so un-fairly since they either (a) don't believe in the reality of sorcery or (b) think that witches and satanists are the good guys.
+What really matters however, is that atheists and witches and Satanists that attack the Catholic church in regard to supposed oppression of witches, do so un-fairly since they either (a) don't believe in the reality of sorcery or (b) think that witches and Satanists are the good guys.

 Lets imagine being in a medi-evil village.
-SOme people turn up possessed by demons, with twisted faces, superhuman strength, speaking in diabolical tongues, averting from sun-light and Holy objects and Holy words.
+Some people turn up possessed by demons, with twisted faces, superhuman strength, speaking in diabolical tongues, averting from sun-light and Holy objects and Holy words.

 A summoning circle, with the blood of the possessed, is in their secret, woodland meeting place.
-How would you deal with your (shall we say for political correctness) dysfunctional neighbour, not haveing the knowledge to know that all you need is prayer to Jesus Christ, and perhaps being subject to Protestant Reformation teachings regarding the texts in Deuteronomy regarding Sorcery?
+How would you deal with your (shall we say for political correctness) dysfunctional neighbour, not having the knowledge to know that all you need is prayer to Jesus Christ, and perhaps being subject to Protestant Reformation teachings regarding the texts in Deuteronomy regarding Sorcery?

-WOuld you not want to protect your kin, and yourself?
+Would you not want to protect your kin, and yourself?
 Would you not be deadly fearful for the sakes of your family and your own?

-In the Catholic Church, atleast, it is dogmatically recognised that no good or perceived good may be justified by an evil course of action.
+In the Catholic Church, at least, it is dogmatically recognised that no good or perceived good may be justified by an evil course of action.
 Simply put, that no good can come of evil actions.

 Finally, I should point out that if you cast your eyes high and low and far, objectively, you will see Catholics being murdered all over the globe for their faith, but never the Catholic Church doing harm to others.
-The occassional rotten egg, sure- but evil would love to infiltrate and so perceive to itself to have damaged the Church, exactly because the Church as those persons that are sanctified by the SPirit of Christ in Christ is good!!
+The occasional rotten egg, sure- but evil would love to infiltrate and so perceive to itself to have damaged the Church, exactly because the Church as those persons that are sanctified by the Spirit of Christ in Christ is good!!
 For an example of what I refer to, read here.

 Comments, regards, suggestions and hate mail to :My Email